-I spent this weekend with my fiance and her family at their Michigan house.
+I spent this weekend with my fiance and her family at their getaway house in Michigan.

 With the weather so nice last night, the future father-in-law decided to build a fire.
 As he was getting the fire going, he mentioned that he had spent a few years in the Boy Scouts and asked if I had ever been one.